DrHazemAli/image-studio/SUPPORT.md

 ## 🙏 Thank You

-Thank you for using Image Studio!
+Thank you for using AI Image Studio!
 Your feedback and contributions help make this project better for everyone.

 ---